hammamikhairi/HammamiKhairi/README.md

 # Hi there 👋
-### My name is Khairi and I'm a data science student from Tunisia.
+### My name is Khairi and I'm a Data Science student from Tunisia.
 ### Here's some info about me!

 <br>